rails/webpacker/README.md

 ## Work left to do

+- Make asset pipeline digests readable from webpack, so you can reference images etc
 - Consider chunking setup
 - Consider switching to Webpack 2.0
 - Consider on-demand compiling with digests when digesting=true